The Ring Bling, Part Three: The Escape

 “One more word like that and I’m calling your mother.”

 She hung her head and sighed.

 “We need to leave Florida tonight.
-I don’t exactly know what you’ve gotten yourself into,” I said, although I was pretty sure I did know exactly what she’d gotten herself into.
-“And I guess you don’t have to tell me, but we need to get out of here.”
+I don’t know what you’ve gotten yourself into,” I said, although I was pretty sure I did know what she’d gotten herself into.
+“And I guess you don’t have to tell me, but we do need to get out of here.”